FreeFormLogic/PromoTMA/replit.md

 # System Architecture

 ## Frontend Architecture
-The client is built with React and TypeScript, leveraging a modern component-based architecture.
-It uses Tailwind CSS with shadcn/ui for consistent UI, Wouter for lightweight routing, and TanStack React Query for server state management.
-Vite is used for fast development and optimized builds.
+The client is built with React and TypeScript, using a component-based architecture.
+It leverages Tailwind CSS with shadcn/ui for consistent UI, Wouter for routing, and TanStack React Query for server state management.
+Vite is used for development and optimized builds.

 ## Backend Architecture
 The server follows a RESTful API design pattern using Express.js with TypeScript.
-It features modular route structures for authentication, modules, and industry data, integrating seamlessly with the Vite development environment.
+It features modular route structures and integrates with the Vite development environment.

 ## Authentication System
-The application employs a simplified, one-click authentication system.
-It uses local storage for client-side session persistence with a 24-hour expiry, automatically generating unique users.
-A dedicated admin panel at `/admin` (password protected) manages whitelist access for specific Telegram IDs.
-The system strictly blocks unauthorized users.
+The application uses a simplified, one-click authentication system with local storage for client-side session persistence (24-hour expiry) and automatic unique user generation.
+An admin panel manages a server-side whitelist for specific Telegram IDs, ensuring only authorized users can access the platform.

 ## Database and ORM
-Drizzle ORM is used for type-safe database operations and migrations, with schema definitions centralized and Zod integration for runtime type validation.
+Drizzle ORM is used for type-safe database operations and migrations.
+Schema definitions are centralized with Zod integration for runtime type validation.

 ## Component Architecture
-A comprehensive design system is implemented using Radix UI primitives, with CSS custom properties for theming and dark mode support.
-It features a mobile-first responsive design using Tailwind CSS and built-in accessibility through Radix UI components.
+A comprehensive design system is implemented using Radix UI primitives, featuring CSS custom properties for theming and dark mode support.
+It supports a mobile-first responsive design using Tailwind CSS and includes built-in accessibility through Radix UI components.

 ## Data Management
-The application manages data entities including Modules (Mini App components), Industries (industry-specific solutions), USPs, Objections (FAQ), Users (authorization status), and AI Chat Analytics.
-The module database has been expanded to 260+ entries across various categories like additional services, automation, industry solutions, analytics, security, communications, social commerce, and AI-driven solutions.
-AI chat tracking includes comprehensive statistics: token usage, costs, session duration, message history, and user activity patterns with real-time cost calculation based on Claude model pricing.
+The application manages data entities including Modules (Mini App components, over 260 entries), Industries, USPs, Objections, Users (authorization status), and AI Chat Analytics.
+AI chat tracking includes comprehensive statistics such as token usage, costs, session duration, message history, and user activity patterns with real-time cost calculation.

 ## UI/UX Decisions
-The platform enforces a strict blue/white color scheme.
-It features enhanced mobile navigation with a bottom-right floating button and bottom-screen menu opening.
-The AI chat provides gradual, personalized module recommendations, preventing duplicates and offering real-time business insights.
+The platform utilizes a strict blue/white color scheme.
+It features enhanced mobile navigation with a bottom-right floating button and bottom-screen menu.
+The AI chat provides gradual, personalized module recommendations, prevents duplicates, and offers real-time business insights.
 Module modals include gradient backgrounds and markdown formatting support.
-The pricing display is standardized at $10,000.
+The pricing display is standardized.
+A unified modal system is used across AI chat and the module catalog for consistent content display.

 # External Dependencies